Beliavsky/Fortran-code-on-GitHub/README.md

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

+[Solid state Task Constructor (SsTC)](https://github.com/irukoa/SsTC): high-perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions, by Álvaro R. Puente-Uriona.
+[SsTC_driver](https://github.com/irukoa/SsTC_driver) is a backend for SsTC.

 [SPECTRA-PKA](https://github.com/fispact/SPECTRA-PKA): calculates the expected primary knock-on atom (PKA) spectra for a given target nuclide under neutron or charged particle irradiation, by Mark Gilbert and Michael Fleming.
 NJOY-processed recoil matrices must be provided as the input nuclear data for each nuclide and reaction channel of interest.

 [Spherical-Coordinate Implicit Derivatives time-dependent Schroedinger equation (SCID-TDSE)](https://github.com/MBI-Theory/scid-tdse): numerical solution of TDSE for a one-electron atom subject to a laser field, by Serguei Patchkovskii.
 TDSE is solved in spherical coordinates, with the laser field treated in the velocity-gauge dipole approximation.

-[Solid state Task Constructor (SsTC)](https://github.com/irukoa/SsTC): high-perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions, by Álvaro R. Puente-Uriona.
-[SsTC_driver](https://github.com/irukoa/SsTC_driver) is a backend for SsTC.
+[SSMF](https://github.com/JosePizarro3/SSMF): code for the Slave-Spin Mean-Field (SSMF) approach, a methodology based on solving the Hubbard-Kanamori model based on tight-bindings to obtain the orbital quasiparticle weights and occupations, by Jose M. Pizarro

 [streamer_1d](https://github.com/jannisteunissen/streamer_1d): 1D discharge simulations with a particle-in-cell or fluid model, by Jannis Teunissen